THEXN/TShock/Configuration-file-setup.md

 **NOTE: ALL ASTERISKS "*" BEFORE A DESCRIPTION FOR THE SETTING IS A GUESS, OR A 'PRETTY SURE', THIS WAS EDITED BY A USER.**

+**ANOTHER NOTE: THERE ARE MANY NEW CONFIGURATION OPTIONS THAT ARE NOT LISTED YET, HENCE THIS IS SLIGHTLY OUT-OF-DATE**

 	{
 	  "InvasionMultiplier": 50,
 	  "DefaultMaximumSpawns": 4,